Game Preview: Bears vs. Phantoms, 7 p.m.

 Tonight's Promotions:

-PNC Magnet Schedule Night - The first 8,000 fans will receive a magnet schedule, courtesy of PNC Bank.
+Highmark Blue Shield Trading Card Set Night - The first 10,000 fans in attendance will receive a Bears Calder Cup Champions trading card set, courtesy of Highmark Blue Shield.

 Broadcast Information

-Voice of the Bears, Zack Fisch and in-arena host Jim Jones on the call
+Voice of the Bears, Zack Fisch, AHL Hall-of-Famer Mitch Lamoureux, and in-arena host Jim Jones on the call

 WATCH LIVE: AHLTV